skyra-project/char/README.md

 ### Browser build

-If you want to use the browser build you can pull it in directly via unpkg.
-Note that when using a Framework such as React, Vue or Angular we recommend you refer to [Package managers](#package-managers)
+If you want to use the browser build you can pull it directly via unpkg.
+Note that when using a Framework such as React, Vue or Angular we recommend you refer to [the package managers section.](#package-managers)

 ```html
 <script src="https://unpkg.com/@skyra/char"></script>